A look at the triple M’s: Monuments, Museums, and Markers~

 How do you appreciate historical connection points?
 Which describes you best when you visit a historical location or go to a museum, quickly walk through or linger to spend time looking through all the details?
 Living so close to our nations capital has given me the gift of viewing the numerous monuments, museums, and markers of our America’s history.
 It caused me to consider; why do people invest their time, talent, and money to construct and maintain these structures?

-Each one has it’s own why story behind it.
+Each monument has it’s own why story behind it.
 In the roots of the why story is where each structure was nurtured to bear the fruit we experience in it’s existence.
 The triple M’s encourage us to remember, reflect, refocus, and reengage life with a refreshed perspective.

 Do you have markers in your life that give you a refreshed perspective?
 All throughout the Old Testament the Lord’s people would build monuments and markers to remember what the Lord had done on their behalf.
 Why?
 So the generations to come would be reminded of God’s faithfulness.
 They would be encouraged to remember, reflect, refocus, and reengage their life with a renewed perspective.
 The people of God used big boulders.
 I use rocks, shells, crosses, and books.
 Sometimes they have words or scriptures on them or just their uniqueness reminds me of their meaning.

 What are some of your monuments?
 I encourage you to make your own monument markers and plan time to linger and reflect on each ones meaning.